unrealwork/atsd-use-cases/OrovilleDam/README.md

 Below are the summarized steps to follow to install local configurations of ATSD and Axibase Collector for analyzing the Oroville dam disaster:

 1. Install [Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+2. Download the `docker-compose.yml` file to launch the ATSD Collector container bundle.
 2. [Install the ATSD database](https://github.com/axibase/atsd-docs/blob/master/installation/docker.md#option-2-configure-collector-account-manually) in your local Docker configuration.
 3. Login to ATSD by navigating to `https://docker_host:8443/`.
 4. Import the `cdec.water.ca.gov-shef-parser.xml` file into ATSD, which is located in the [resource folder](/OrovilleDam/resources).
 For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md) from our article on [U.S. mortality statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).